noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 - Discuss the limitations of the original experiment (reliance on human hearing).
 -
-While this experiment was successful in calculating the speed of sound to $\pm$ $2.1$% uncertainty and $4.21$% error compared to the accepted value of 343m/s, it relied heavily on a persons ability to find the harmonic frequency by ear.
+While this experiment was successful in calculating the speed of sound to $\pm$ $2.1$% uncertainty and $4.21$% error compared to the accepted value of 343m/s, it relied heavily on a persons ability to find the harmonic frequency by ear, which differed from person to pers

 - **Justification for Modification:**

 - *Explain why the original experiment needs modification (to eliminate reliance on human hearing and improve accuracy).**

-Relying on human perception of sound creates too many variables for it to be viable when any sort of precision is needPed.
+Relying on human perception of sound creates too many variables for it to be viable when any sort of precision is needed.
+Additionally, calculating the frequency of different

 - *State the modification: changing the pipe length instead of frequency.*